Méribel is...

 • 1973: The Tour de France arrives at the Altiport.

-• Creation of MĂ©ribel-Vallon, which will later become Mottaret, and the founding of Val Thorens.
+• Creation of MĂ©ribel-Vallon, which later becomes Mottaret, and the establishment of Val Thorens.

-• Establishment of the SPTV company (MĂ©ribel-Mottaret), introducing the second connection with Courchevel.
+• Formation of the SPTV company (MĂ©ribel-Mottaret) with the second connection to Courchevel.

-• 1976: MĂ©ribel-Mottaret is officially recognized as a ski resort.
-The ski area now includes 31 slopes and 28 ski lifts.
+• The ski area now features 31 slopes and 28 lifts.

 1980s